 "I'm crying because I'm hormonal.
 And because yesterday was such a horrific day but something so wonderful came out of it."
 Then she hugged Brennan, hard.
 "And because I'm so happy for you."

 She had often speculated what their first time would be like, should it ever happen.
 Laughter and fun had always factored in; an entertaining exploration without embarrassment, possible only for two people who were completely comfortable with each other in every other sense.
 Two people who had nothing to prove to each other about how they felt or who they were.

 It turned out altogether different then she had ever imagined.

 They made love as though it was their 500th time instead of their first.
 Not hurried, not aerobic, not carnal.
 Like a "good night".
 Like a "good morning".
 They didn't disrobe, only moving or removing the essentials.
 There was no frenzied clash of lips and tongues, only soft touches and softer sighs.
 There was no groping or even exploring.
 Just contact.

 Which was what she needed.
 And what he had promised.

 Their bodies were ready; they'd had years of foreplay, after all.
-She turned from him, spooned against him, guided him into her.
-And for a long time he just held her, and she clung to the arms that surrounded her.
-And they listened to their breathing, felt their hearts beating.
+She rolled on top of him, guided him into her.
+For a long time he just held her, and she settled against his chest.
+They listened to their breathing, felt their hearts beating.